vuestorefront/storefront-ui/apps/docs/components/components/chip.md

 ## Deletable behaviour

 Chip can act as a deletable item.
-It can be achieved by passing `VsfIconClose` icon into the slot and a little bit of logic to the component.
+It can be achieved by passing `SfIconClose` icon into the slot and a little bit of logic to the component.

 <Showcase showcase-name="Chip/Deletable">